-Now that we understand the sparsity patterns of the non-zero Lyapunov constants $L_j$ and the homogeneous terms $V_k$ of the Lyapunov function, we can address the question of the existence of small amplitude limit cycles.
+Now that we understand the sparsity patterns of the non-zero Lyapunov constants $L_j$ and the homogeneous terms $V_k$ of the Lyapunov function, we can turn our attention to the Bautin ideal of the family.

-We will need a few more definitions to make our results precise. \begin{definition} Given a finitely parameterized family of differential equations $\calF$, its \emph{Bautin ideal} is the ideal generated by the Lyapunov constants, $\mathfrak{B}=\left< L_1, L_2, \dots, L_k, \dots \right>$, in the ring of polynomials over the set of parameters of $\calF$. \end{definition} We will only be working with two families: $\calF^\star(n)$ -- the generic degree-$n$ polynomial systems \eqref{eq:non_homogeneous_system} and $\calF^\star_h(n)$ -- their homogeneous counterparts \eqref{eq:homogeneous_system}.
-The corresponding Bautin ideals are denoted $\mathfrak{B}(\calF^\star(n))$ and $\mathfrak{B}(\calF^\star_h(n))$, respectively.
+We will need a few more definitions to make our results precise. \begin{definition} Given a finitely parameterized family of differential equations $\calF$, its \emph{Bautin ideal} $\mathfrak{B}(\calF)$ is the ideal generated by the Lyapunov constants, $\left< L_1, L_2, \dots\right>$, in the ring of polynomials over the set of parameters of $\calF$. \end{definition}

-Note that, by Hilbert's Basis Theorem, given any polynomial family of differential equations $\calF $, its Bautin ideal is finitely generated: there exists a positive integer $K = K(\calF)$ such that $\mathfrak{B} = \mathfrak{B}(\calF) = \left< L_1, L_2, \dots, L_k, \dots \right> = \left< L_1, L_2, \dots, L_K\right>$.
-Unfortunately, for general families $\calF$ there are no effective methods to compute the integer $K$.
-In our more restrictive setting, however, it turns out to be almost achievable: we can find \emph{upper bounds} for $K$.
-Motivated by this, we introduce a new quantity (the \textit{center number}) related to center conditions.
+It is well-known that, for both families $\calF(n)$ and $\calF_h(n)$, all Lyapunov constants are polynomials\footnote{When adding a non-zero trace term to a member of such a family, the Lyapunov constants become analytic functions in the parameters $(f,g)$; not merely polynomials.} in the parameters of the family.
+Therefore, it follows (by Hilbert's Basis Theorem) that, for either family $\calF$, the Bautin ideal is finitely generated: there exists a positive integer $K = K(\calF)$ such that $\mathfrak{B}(\calF) = \left< L_1, L_2, \dots \right> = \left< L_1, L_2, \dots, L_K\right>$.
+As a consequence, this is also the maximal bound on the order of a weak focus.
+Beyond order $K$, any weak focus becomes a center.
+In light of this, we call $K(\calF)$ the \emph{center number} of the family $\calF$.

-\begin{definition} Given a polynomial family of differential equations $\calF$, its \emph{center number} $C = C(\calF)$ is the smallest positive integer such that if $L_{i_1}=\dots=L_{i_C}=0$, then $L_{i_j} = 0$ for all $j>C$.
-Here, the $L_{i_j}$ correspond to the Lyapunov constants that are not identically zero within the family $\calF$ (compare to Proposition~\ref{prop:lyapunov_gaps}). \end{definition}